jc00ke/jc00ke.github.io/_drafts/a-kind-of-map-reduce-in-sql.md

 donations are all charged on the first of the month?
 How do we include tips to our overhead fund?

+I recognize there are all sorts of ways to do this.
+Hell, I could have written this in `Ruby`, and I almost did, but we used Heroku's [Dataclips](http://j.mp/1u1OVxN) which allowed us to get near-realtime results[1].

 Let's take a slightly simpler example: A small business sells widgets.
 Widgets are sold for all different prices, and you can even set up a recurring order that is charged on the first of the month.